jgrss/spfeas/README.md

 **SpFeas** is a Python library for processing spatial (contextual) image features from satellite imagery.

 SpFeas has only been tested on Python 2.7 and is dependent on [**MpGlue**](https://github.com/jgrss/mpglue), which is used for image I/O and land cover classification.

-Please request access to MpGlue from the [**authors list**](https://github.com/jgrss/spfeas/blob/master/AUTHORS.txt).
+MpGlue will eventually be made public, but for now remains as a private repository.
+Please send a [**request via email**](https://github.com/jgrss/spfeas/blob/master/AUTHORS.txt) to access MpGlue.

 Current version
 -----

-`0.2.0b`
+`0.2.0`

-Refer to the [Wiki](https://github.com/jgrss/spfeas/wiki/SpFeas-updates) for changes coming in `0.2.0`.
+Refer to the [Wiki](https://github.com/jgrss/spfeas/wiki/SpFeas-updates) for changes.

 All comments and suggestions for improvement are welcome.
 Please post to the [**issues page**](https://github.com/jgrss/spfeas/issues).